herflis/docs-temp/content/querying/01-id-path.md

 # Search in a folder

-You can specify a folder to search in with using `InFolder` param and the chosen parent's `Path` as its value in the query.
+You can specify a folder to search in using the `InFolder` param and the chosen parent's `Path` as its value in the query.

-Following query returns the children of the folder names Calgary:
+Following query returns the children of the folder named Calgary:

 <tab category="querying" article="query-by-id-path" example="inFolder" />